ngocuong0105/dendron-wiki/vault/engineering.SQL.md

 The most common type of index involves a single column, storing copies of the values from that column in a data structure, allowing fast lookups for the rows with the corresponding column values.
 The B-tree data structure lets the index quickly find a specific value, a set of values, or a range of values, corresponding to operators such as` =, >, ≤, BETWEEN, IN,` and so on, in a `WHERE` clause.

 ## Database design

+1. Understand the Data – Is it relational or document-based?
+Do you need to manage complex queries or just store simple key-value pairs?

+2. Scalability Is Key – High traffic?
+Complex joins?

+3. Consistency vs. Performance – Do you need strong consistency (ACID) or can you tolerate eventual consistency for better availability and partition tolerance?

+4. Account for Future Evolution  – Can your database scale?
+Is it flexible enough for new features?

+5. Keep It Simple

 [Design by decomposition](https://www.youtube.com/watch?v=DFnAakJ4FDg&list=PL9ysvtVnryGpnIj9rcIqNDxakUn6v72Hm&index=31)
 - start with 'mega' relations containing everything
 - decompose into smaller, better relations with same info